marcelpetrick/DevNotes/BeenThereSeenThat/20240410_LiveAiTraining_EmbeddedWorld/README.md

 * `really excited to be here` xD
 *

-# angeda
+# agenda
-* worskhop goals
+* workshop goals
-* snyaptic astra platform
+* synaptic astra platform
-*code repos overview: yocto linux, syNAP
+* code repos overview: yocto linux, syNAP
 * first hour long session is an overview with selected AI use cases
 * hands on development
-* quick pulse of te room: Qr-code, then office.forms
+* quick pulse of the room: QR-code, then office.forms
   * 71 beginner, 17 intermediate, rest advanced
   * most prefer linux over rtos and android and windows: 50% versus rest
   * major hurdles: proprietary software, and the SoC are not designed for AI, lack of standards only 17%